cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/openstack/validate_openstack.html.md

 title: Validate your OpenStack
 ---

-This page aims to help you validate your target OpenStack in preparation for installing bosh and deploying Cloud Foundry.
+This page aims to help you validate your target OpenStack in preparation for installing BOSH and deploying Cloud Foundry.

+You will need a running OpenStack environment.
+Note that only [Folsom](https://wiki.openstack.org/wiki/ReleaseNotes/Folsom) and [Grizzly](https://wiki.openstack.org/wiki/ReleaseNotes/Grizzly) OpenStack releases are supported.

-## Can access your OpenStack API? ##
+## <a id="api_access"></a>Can access to your OpenStack API? ##

 You can verify that you have your OpenStack API credentials and can make API calls.
 Credentials are a combination of your user name, password, and what tenant (or project) your cloud is running under.
+Some providers require also to set the region.

-Create a `~/.fog` file:
+Create a `~/.fog` file and copy the below content:

 <pre class="yaml">
 :openstack: